Addressing The Recruitment And Attrition Challenges In The U.S. Army

 Read Time: < 10 mins

-Developing an effective recruiting and retention model requires thoroughly examining methods to
+Developing an effective recruiting and retention model requires thoroughly examining methods to enhance the

-enhance the current program.
-Considering the purpose of my study, a qualitative methodology was
+current program.
+Considering the purpose of my study, a qualitative methodology was chosen as the most

-chosen as the most appropriate design for exploring why individuals are not joining the Army, reasons
+appropriate design for exploring why individuals are not joining the Army, reasons for leaving the Army, job

-for leaving the Army, job satisfaction, and the overall work environment.
-The study aims to understand
+satisfaction, and the overall work environment.
+The study aims to understand the needs and motivations of

-the needs and motivations of individuals and soldiers so that the Army can create strategies to attract
+individuals and Soldiers so that the Army can create strategies to attract and retain talent, ultimately

-and retain talent, ultimately leading to a motivated and more effective force.
+leading to a motivated and more effective force.

-The problem addressed by this study is that the number of individuals recruited to serve in the U.S.
+The problem addressed by this study is that the number of individuals recruited to serve in the U.S. Army has

-Army has decreased by 41% since 1987 (U.S. Department of Defense, 2024), and approximately 30%
+decreased by 41% since 1987 (U.S. Department of Defense, 2024), and approximately 30% of enlisted Soldiers

-of enlisted Soldiers leave the Army within the first 36 months (Marrone, 2020).
-Reduced recruitment can
+leave the Army within the first 36 months (Marrone, 2020).
+Reduced recruitment can lead to systemic and

-lead to systemic and operational challenges, such as staffing shortages in critical roles, compromising
+operational challenges, such as staffing shortages in critical roles, compromising the force’s ability to

-the force’s ability to effectively undertake and sustain Army operations (Bastian & Hall, 2020).
-With
+effectively undertake and sustain Army operations (Bastian & Hall, 2020).
+With fewer recruits, an

-higher attrition rates (Phelps et al., 2024).
-When recruitment and retention levels are insufficient or
+rates (Phelps et al., 2024).
+When recruitment and retention levels are insufficient or low, this can lead to

-low, this can lead to a shortage of personnel, which can, in turn, affect the military’s preparedness and
+a shortage of personnel, which can, in turn, affect the military’s preparedness and capacity to carry out

-capacity to carry out its international obligations and respond to various threats and challenges.
+its international obligations and respond to various threats and challenges.

 Furthermore, it can also strain the existing personnel and resources, potentially impacting morale and